yzhao062/pyod/README.md

 [11] Rousseeuw, P.J. and Driessen, K.V., 1999.
 A fast algorithm for the minimum covariance determinant estimator. *Technometrics*, 41(3), pp.212-223.

 [12] Hardin, J. and Rocke, D.M., 2004.
 Outlier detection in the multiple cluster setting using the minimum covariance determinant estimator. *Computational Statistics & Data Analysis*, 44(4), pp.625-638.

+[13] Ramaswamy, S., Rastogi, R. and Shim, K., 2000, May.
+Efficient algorithms for mining outliers from large data sets. *ACM Sigmod Record*, 29(2), pp. 427-438).

+[14] Angiulli, F. and Pizzuti, C., 2002, August.
+Fast outlier detection in high dimensional spaces.
+In *European Conference on Principles of Data Mining and Knowledge Discovery* pp. 15-27.